Ruchika2696/my-app/README.md

 # Depiction of Los Angeles boundaries based on Zip Codes and corresponding data about adults with Asthama
 ## Please Follow The Given Steps To Reproduce The Example

-### This project uses npm version 6.7.0 and node version v11.12.0
+### This project is developed npm version 6.7.0 and node version v11.12.0

 ### 1) Install npm and node if you do not have.
 To check, run:
 ```